amityweb/iem_subscriber/README.md

 Unzip and rename the folder to iem_subscriber.
 Upload the iem_subscriber folder to your system/expressionengine/third_party/ folder.

-Go to Add-Ons Extensions and click Enable next to the extension Control Panel Shortcuts

 ## Usage

 Use the following tag and parameters to pass data to your contact list: